We are always within reach:

 You cannot be fined or sent to jail for refusing a chemical test, even if you have multiple prior OWI convictions.
 But the State of Wisconsin can–and will–automatically suspend your driver’s license if you refuse.
 Since license suspensions are administrative actions in this context, rather than criminal penalties, they are not considered a violation of your constitutional rights.

-Do You Need Help From an Appleton Criminal Defense Lawyer?
+Do You Need Help From an Criminal Defense Lawyer?